espressif/esp-idf/docs/en/contribute/index.rst

 Once the Pull Request is ready to merge, it will first be merged into our internal git system for in-house automated testing.

-If this process passes, it will be merged onto the public github repository.
+If this process passes, it will be merged into the public GitHub repository.

 Legal Part
 ----------